stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The same depth buffer can safely be used in each frame since only a single sub-pass will be executing at any one time in the current render loop.

+* We add a convenience constant for the default `DEPTH` clear value for a depth-stencil attachment.

 With the depth buffer enabled we should finally be able to see the chalet model:

 ![Chalet Model](chalet.png)